 9.1.2 Type-1 HARQ-ACK codebook determination

 This clause applies if the UE is configured with pdsch-HARQ-ACK-Codebook = semi-static.
+In clauses 9.1.2, 9.1.2.1, and 9.1.2.2, if the UE is configured with pdsch-HARQ-ACK-Codebook = semi-static for only one of unicast or multicast HARQ-ACK codebook, the Type-1 HARQ-ACK codebook is generated considering only one of respective unicast or multicast configurations for PDSCH receptions or for PDCCH monitoring for detection of DCI formats.

 If a UE is provided HARQ-feedbackEnabling-disablingperHARQprocess indicating disabled HARQ-ACK information for a HARQ process associated with a transport block in PDSCH reception occasion m on serving cell c, the UE reports a NACK value for a HARQ-ACK information bit corresponding to the transport block in a Type-1 HARQ-ACK codebook and does not consider the transport block as received in the determination of Nm,creceived in clause 9.1.2.1.
 If the UE is also provided PDSCH-CodeBlockGroupTransmission, the UE reports NACK values for HARQ-ACK information bits corresponding to CBGs of the transport block in the Type-1 HARQ-ACK codebook and does not consider the CBGs as received in the determination of Nm,creceived,CBG in clause 9.1.2.1.
 If the UE is also provided HARQ-feedbackEnablingforSPSactive, the UE considers a HARQ process associated with a transport block in a first SPS PDSCH reception, after an activation of SPS PDSCH receptions, to have enabled HARQ-ACK information and the UE provides a HARQ-ACK information bit according to a decoding outcome for the transport block in the first SPS PDSCH reception.